 One might only examine the expositions in Bach's great d minor Toccata & Fugue for organ BWV 565 or this author's b minor Prelude & Fugue for organ Op.
-26 for proof however that it can be done, and there are innumerable other examples.
+26 for proof that this can be done, and there are innumerable other examples.

-Students not fully informed by this could begin to surmise, using the same reasoning, that fugue subjects DO NOT start on scale degree 3; they can presume that the answer, in this case, would have to begin on 7 (leading tone), a 5th higher than 3, and that would be impossible because tonic harmony prevails as the answer begins, dovetailed as it is with the end of the subject.
+Students not fully informed by this could begin to surmise, using the same reasoning, that fugue subjects DO NOT start on scale degree 3; they can presume that the answer, in this case, would have to begin on 7 (leading tone), a 5th higher than 3, and that would be impossible because tonic harmony prevails as the answer begins, dovetailed as it is with the countersubject.

 The inference here would be that it isn't possible to write a correct fugue which starts on the 3rd scale degree; when the interested student is directed to "the 48" and asked to find a single fugue there which starts on scale degree 3 and they cannot, they're tempted to accept this as proof that it isn't feasible.

-There's a problem with this whole idea: while the premise may be good, we know from a reliable source (Kirnberger) that the same composer who wrote "the 48" would never hear of something being not feasible.
+There's a problem with this whole idea: while the premise is good, Kirnberger is on record for stating that the same composer of "the 48" believed everything to be possible and would never hear of anything being not feasible.

-It fails to take into consideration a subject which has a tail which points strongly to the dominant key; in such a case, it's not only entirely possible for the subject to start boldly on 3, but a real answer can be supplied; this too, can and has been proven, multiple times, in this author's Op.
-19, 27, 29, and 30 Fugues for Organ, all of which are satisfactory in every respect.
+In the case of a subject which has a tail or a final note which points strongly to the dominant key it's not only possible for the subject to start boldly on the mediant note but a real answer can be supplied; this too, can and has been proven, multiple times, in this author's Op.
+19, 27, 29, and 30 Fugues for Organ, all of which are technically satisfactory.

-From this we may draw a corollary: any fugue subject starting on scale degree 3 MUST have a tail which points strongly to the dominant key.
+From this a corollary might be drawn to preserve consonant tonal harmony: any fugue subject starting on the mediant note needs a tail or a final note which points strongly to the dominant key.